-PRIMARY MEMBERS, CO-MEMBERS, TENANTS, and designated RESIDENTS (those who have been issued IDENTIFICATION CARDS) must notify the Main or North GATEHOUSE by calling or by sending an email to gate@hroa.us when expecting GUESTS of any type other than those listed on the PERMANENT GUEST LIST and other than the following: service trade vehicles which are clearly marked with a bill of lading, manifest or invoice do not need to be called in each time prior to arrival.
+PRIMARY MEMBERS, CO-MEMBERS, and TENANTS must notify the Main Gate by calling or by sending an email to gate@hroa.us when expecting GUESTS of any type other than those listed on the PERMANENT GUEST LIST and other than the following: service trade vehicles which are clearly marked with a bill of lading, manifest or invoice do not need to be called in each time prior to arrival.
 Upon satisfactory identification, in the course of their work, law enforcement, paramedic, fire personnel, or other emergency services, government officials, public utilities, process servers and bail bondsmen may gain direct entry onto the RANCH without being called in.
 Construction workers providing services to your property, or other GUESTS temporarily residing with you, may be called in for two (2) week intervals.